-They are unaware that Bitcoin is involved when sending money or ordering Chipotle from a retailer.
+They are unaware that Bitcoin, one of the top cryptocurrency in India is involved when sending money or ordering Chipotle from a retailer.
 Thus, the payment network that enables the settlement of value is what is disrupting this situation.
 Regardless of whether you want to have a stablecoin on one end, a euro, or Starbucks points.

-Jack Mallers, CEO of Strike, appeared on Yahoo Finance Live to talk about the launch of the company’s Shopify integration, bitcoin, and plans to upend the established financial system.
+Jack Mallers, CEO of Strike, appeared on Yahoo Finance Live to talk about the launch of the company’s Shopify integration, the top cryptocurrency In India bitcoin, and plans to upend the established financial system.

 Bitcoin is Superior in Existing Payment Platforms

 BRIAN CHEUNG : Strike a digital payment platform, is integrating with Shopify, an e-commerce platform, to enable US businesses to accept Bitcoin payments from clients worldwide as US dollars.
 Let’s bring in Strike CEO Jack Mallers and Yahoo Finance’s David Hollerith to have a deeper discussion about the growth of crypto payments and its future.

 It’s wonderful to have you in the lineup.
 I wanted to ask you, Jack, if you could just kind of give us a little more information on this collaboration you have with Shopify, the concept of being able to go on these many marketplaces and then use Bitcoin to transact.
 Why did you choose to pursue this collaboration?

 JACK MALLERS: Actually, I would slightly modify that.
 The concept is that it’s not always about spending bitcoin.
 It’s that using the Bitcoin payment network outperforms networks for processing credit cards, banks, and remittances like Western Union.